-Safe-keeping (Custodia) 2014, examines the affective potential of wrapped and unopened bundles of clothes and personal belongings taken from patients on entering the former psychiatric hospital - Santa Maria Della Pietà, in Rome.
+Safe-keeping (custodia) 2014, examines an archive of abandoned and unopened packages (fagotti in Italian) of clothes and personal belongings taken from patients on entering the former psychiatric hospital of Santa Maria Della Pietà in Rome.

 It is the possibility of creating an affective environment that Safe-keeping (Custodia) explores through four videos (Breathing, Twisting, Scratching, Turnover/Turnover) installed at the Museo Laboratorio Della Mente from 31 October - 30 November 2014.